Ritam0/status0_project/README.md

-We Developed a Medical web Application using Node Js,Express JS, Mongo DB Backend And in Frontend we used React Js.
-We also used postman API in this Application.Our website was meticulously developed by a dedicated team of designers and programmers.
-From concept to code, we fused creativity and technology to bring you an intuitive and visually captivating platform.
-Seamlessly integrating design and functionality, we've created an engaging digital experience tailored to your needs.
+We Developed a **Medical web Application** using **Node Js,Express JS, Mongo DB** Backend And in Frontend we used **React Js**.
+We also used **postman API** in this Application.Our website was meticulously developed by a dedicated team of designers and programmers.
+From concept to code, we fused creativity and technology to bring you an **intuitive and visually captivating platform**.
+Seamlessly integrating design and functionality, we've created an **engaging digital experience** tailored to your needs.
 How did it work?
-Medical web Application has a full Stack Project.Our platform operates through a user-friendly interface, offering intuitive navigation and interactive elements.
+Medical web Application has a full Stack Project.Our platform operates through a user-friendly interface, **offering intuitive navigation and interactive elements**.
 Users can effortlessly explore informative sections, access comprehensive medical insights, and seamlessly connect with healthcare professionals.
 Behind the scenes, robust backend systems ensure data security, while real-time updates and responsive design guarantee a smooth experience across devices.
 Experience the synergy of cutting-edge technology and user-centric design.

-🚀 Functionalities:
+🚀 **Functionalities:**

-1.Health Information: Access a wealth of accurate and up-to-date medical information, covering a wide spectrum of conditions, treatments, and preventive measures.
+1.**Health Information**: Access a wealth of accurate and up-to-date medical information, covering a wide spectrum of conditions, treatments, and preventive measures.

-2.Find a Doctor: Effortlessly locate and connect with specialized healthcare professionals based on your preferences and location.
+2.**Find a Doctor**: Effortlessly locate and connect with specialized healthcare professionals based on your preferences and location.

-3.Appointment Booking: Schedule medical appointments online, manage your appointments, and receive timely reminders.
+3.**Appointment Booking**: Schedule medical appointments online, manage your appointments, and receive timely reminders.

-4.Feedback and Ratings: Provide and access patient reviews and ratings to make informed decisions about healthcare providers.
+4.**Feedback and Ratings**: Provide and access patient reviews and ratings to make informed decisions about healthcare providers.

-5.Mobile Accessibility: Seamlessly access the website and its features through responsive design on various devices.
+5.**Mobile Accessibility**: Seamlessly access the website and its features through responsive design on various devices.

-🚀 Setup instructions
+🚀**Setup instructions**

 After Download or clone run, npm install OR yarn install to install all the dependencies.